gdbroman/broman.blog/posts/career.md

 ## Avoid Tracks

 I have not worked for MANGA.
-But the fact that there is a booming industry for Cracking the Coding Interview™ should be an obvious tell it's no place to be if you are wise.
-It's like SAT prep; a safe track if you can compete.
+But the fact that there is a booming industry for cracking the Coding Interview™ should be an obvious tell.
+It's no place you want to be.
+Grinding LeetCode is like SAT prep; a safe track if you can compete.
 But it is a *track*: It will narrow your vision, and it lacks asymmetric upside.

 ## Be a Curious Grug